flowdock/api-docs/docs/Thread-messages.md

 <div id="/discussion"></div>
 ## Discussion

-Discussion is a chat message or comment that is made in the third party service.
+Discussion is a comment or other piece of discussion that is made in the third party service.
 It should be rendered similarly to Flowdock chat messages/comments.
 Examples of discussions include GitHub's pull request comments or replies to Zendesk tickets.
+Flowdock's UI will distinguish between items originating in your service and those only appearing in Flowdock.

 A discussion message has the following format: